Skip to Content

 Add a server

-1. Go to Settings → MCP
+1. Go to Settings, then MCP

 2. Click Add Server

-3. Enter server details:
+3. Enter the server details:

-• Name — Display name
+• Name — A display name you’ll recognize

-• URL — Server endpoint
+• URL — The server’s address

 • Description — What this server provides

-Enable for workflows
+Enable for a workflow

 When creating or editing a workflow: